AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 To be able to scotch all the Rubik's cubes to the library's wall, 18 meters / 59.0551 feet of double-sided adhesive foam tape will be needed.

-- 88 columns of Rubik's cubes.
+- 88 columns of Rubik's cubes;
-- 34 rows of Rubik's cubes.
+- 34 rows of Rubik's cubes;
-- 2.5 cm / 0.984252 inches for the length needed of tape for each cube.
+- 2.5 cm / 0.984252 inches for the length needed of tape for each cube;
-- 88 * 34 * 2.5 = 7480
+- 88 * 34 * 2.5 = 7480;
-- 7480 cm / 2944.882 inches of tape are needed.
+- 7480 cm / 2944.882 inches of tape are needed;
-- 74.8 m / 245.4068 feet of double-sided foam tape are needed.
+- 74.8 m / 245.4068 feet of double-sided foam tape are needed;
-- This tape is about 0.59 cents for 4m / 13.1234 feet.
+- This tape is about 0.59 cents for 4m / 13.1234 feet;
-- 74.8 / 4 = 18.7
+- 74.8 / 4 = 18.7;
-- 18.7 tapes are needed for the middle of the cubes.
+- 18.7 tapes are needed for the middle of the cubes;
-- 25 double-sided foam tapes are needed, because of the potential errors during the installation and to strengthen the counters of the Rubik's cubes.
+- 25 double-sided foam tapes are needed, because of the potential errors during the installation and to strengthen the counters of the Rubik's cubes;
-- 25 * 0.59 = 14.75
+- 25 * 0.59 = 14.75;
-- The total for the tape needed is 14.75 euros.
+- The total for the tape needed is 14.75 euros;
 - These tapes are available at Action.
 Av. du 19 Mars 1962, 18100 Vierzon.

 <img src="../images/adhesive.png" style="height:200px">